mansi3012/mansi3012/README.md

 👩🏻‍🎓 Master of Applied Computing student at the University of Windsor

-💻 Software Developer | 🚀 Data Science Enthusiast
+💻 Software Developer | 🚀 Data Analyst

 🔭 Specializing in Data Analysis and Android Frontend Development